DiogoGramunha/Client_Program/README.md

 # Client_Program
-This is a Python script for managing a list of clients, stored in a text file.
+This is a Python program for managing a list of clients, stored in a text file.
 The script provides a menu with different options to add, edit, delete, list and search for clients.

 The script opens a file called "clientes.txt" in write mode with the option to read as well (w+).
 It then defines several functions to handle different operations on the list of clients.